On this page

 What signs should I look out for?

-Depression's common but can often be missed in children and young people.
+Depression is common but can often be missed in children and young people.

-In adolescence, depression can be labelled as merely a ‘teenage problem’ – which can lead to other signs of depression being missed.
-Unlike adults, children and young people are often unable to explain how they’re feeling, especially when depressed.
+Children and young people are often unable to explain how they’re feeling, especially when depressed.

 A child or young person who is depressed may: